Trusted criminal defense lawyer

 When the police suspect a white-collar crime, they immediately launch an investigation to obtain as much evidence as possible.
 An arrest may only occur after their initial investigation.

-If you or a loved one has been accused of a white-collar crime, contact a lawyer as soon as possible.
-Our legal team of award-winning lawyers at Conoscienti and Ledbetter can investigate your case, outline your legal options, and build a strong defense for you.
+Contact a lawyer immediately if you or a loved one has been accused of a white-collar crime.
+Our legal team of award-winning lawyers at Conoscienti and Ledbetter can investigate your case, outline your legal options, and build a strong defense.

 White Collar Crimes in Atlanta, Georgia

-White-collar crimes are non-violent offenses usually committed by public officials and employees or managers of companies and financial institutions.
+White-collar crimes are non-violent offenses usually committed by public officials, employees, or managers of companies and financial institutions.

 Here are the most common white-collar crimes: